kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 Right click and select `Add Table` in the context menu.
 Name the table `books`.

+**Just like this:**

 ![Elm not running](/images/archive/ihp-with-elm/create-books-table.gif)

 Right click and add columns to the database until you have these exact fields:

 ![Elm not running](/images/archive/ihp-with-elm/books-table.png)

-Try to match these fields excactly to avoid getting into a confusing situation later :)
+Try to match these fields excactly to avoid getting into a confusing situation later 🙂

-Double check `Schema.sql` file to ensure the table schema looks like this.
+Double check `Schema.sql` file to ensure the table schema looks like this below.
+You can also safely just paste this snippet into the **Schema.sql** file.

 ```bash
 -- Your database schema.
 Use the Schema Designer at http://localhost:8001/ to add some tables.